NekuSoul/ncddns/README.md

 * Updates a single IPv4 DNS record based on the clients public IP address.
 * Only updates DNS record if the public IP has actually changed.
-* Includes install scripts systemd service and timer for periodically.
+* Includes install script as well as systemd service and timer for periodical updates.

 ## Limitations